I like that song! Can I use it in my video? What license do I need? Can I use it if I credit the band?

 Common alternatives include:

 - Production / stock music.
 Note that I specifically don’t mention royalty free music here.
 First of all, in the past years, the term “royalty free music” has been used frivolously and depending on the context and the source may mean radically different things.
-Second, the vast majority of royalty free music is, in fact, production music created to use in video production and on YouTube.
+Second, the vast majority of royalty free music is, in fact, production music created specifically for use in video production and on YouTube.
+See an example of a production music library.

 Production / stock music comes with all-in-one Master Sync license that grants you rights to use both the composition and the recording in your video or media project.